alukach/alukach.github.io/content/posts/fastapi-rs256-jwt.md

 This allows you to share your public key and thus enables any service to validate JWTs (provided that the service can read the public key).
 This makes RS256 a great choice for distributed applications, wherein one service generates auth tokens but many services can independently validate auth tokens.

 _Note:_ You are already using asymmetric cryptographic algorithms.
 For example, when you access a website over HTTPS, the SSL certificate includes a public key to allow a browser to validate messages sent by the origin server, while the origin server maintains a private key used to sign messages before they are sent.
-Additionally, when you set up SSH key pair for the purpose of connecting to servers.
-This key pair consists of a _private_ and _public_ key.
+Additionally, when you set up SSH key pair for the purpose of connecting to servers, this key pair consists of a _private_ and _public_ key.
 The private is kept on your machine while a public key can be stored in a `~/.ssh/authorized_keys` file on the server to validate login requests.

 ### Background: JWKS